 Psychoanalysis and depth therapy have had a profound effect on the world of literature; on the other hand, the world of literature has in many ways anticipated and elucidated the insights of psychoanalysis.
-I am the farthest thing from an expert in commenting on this relationship; all I do here is list books that have struck the literary-psychoanalytic chord with me in a way I’ve found helpful.
+I am the farthest thing from an expert in commenting on this relationship; all I do here is list books that have struck the literary-psychoanalytic chord with me in ways I’ve found illuminating and helpful.

 Edward St. Aubyn, The Patrick Melrose Novels.